-You have probably heard of the terms introvert and extrovert and recently more people are using the term ambivert.
+You have probably heard of the terms introvert and extrovert and recently more people are using the term ambivert as probably popularized on social media.
 (I define introvert and extrovert here.)

 Ambivert is meant to indicate being right in the middle on the introvert-extrovert spectrum.
 The truth is we all have both introverted and extroverted sides in us, and we all need social time and quiet time.
 As a result, too many people are self-identifying with the “ambivert” label, by mistake.
-Being right in the middle on the spectrum is rare.
+Being right in the middle on the spectrum is probably not existent.

 It is most likely that you lean more introverted or lean more extroverted by nature, even if only slightly leaning.